 Hosted by Janet Anderson PSM, Aged Care Quality and Safety Commissioner, panellists included:

 - Mark Richardson, Assistant Secretary, Residential Care Funding Reform, Department of Health and Aged Care

 - Peter Edwards, Executive Director Financial and Prudential Regulation, Aged Care Quality and Safety Commission

 - Dr Melanie Wroth, Chief Clinical Advisor, Aged Care Quality and Safety Commission

-A Q&A document will be published shortly addressing questions that could not be addressed during the webinar due to time constraints.
+A Q&A document is available addressing questions that could not be addressed during the webinar due to time constraints.

-The Department of Health and Aged Care has released a Care minutes and 24/7 registered nurse requirements guide.
-It provides information about care minutes targets and definitions, the 24/7 RN responsibility from 1 July 2023, and mandatory care minutes responsibilities from 1 October 2023.
+The Department of Health and Aged Care has many helpful Care minutes and 24/7 registered nurse responsibility resources, including their updated Care minutes and 24/7 registered nurse requirements guide.
+This provides information about care minutes targets and definitions, the 24/7 RN responsibility from 1 July 2023, and mandatory care minutes responsibilities from 1 October 2023.

 The Department of Health and Aged Care is offering a 24/7 RN supplement to approved providers (available from 1 July 2023) to assist in employing extra RNs to be on-site and on duty 24 hours a day, 7 days a week at residential facilities.